Workers' Compensation Policy

 - If an employee must be off work due to the incident, he/she is expected to comply with all treatment regimens and cooperate with all pertinent Loyola and third- party administrative offices in a good-faith effort to return to work.
 The University may require an employee to submit to examinations by physicians selected by the University.

-Once an employee is cleared to return to work, an appointment will be made with Occupational Heath, Student Health or other approved medical offices for review of the employee's medical status.
 No employee will be allowed to return to work without proper medical clearance.
 Three days, no-call, no show will be considered a voluntary resignation.

 Responsibilities of the Supervisor